-You are eligible for regular admission to NMSU if you are a graduate of an accredited high school, have met the minimum high school course requirements listed below and meet one of the following GPA (grade point average)/test score requirements.
+You are eligible for regular admission to NMSU if you are a graduate of an accredited high school, and meet one of the following Freshman Admission Requirements listed below.

-- A cumulative high school GPA of 2.75 or above, OR
+- A cumulative high school GPA of 2.75, or

-- Ranked in the top 20 percent of their graduating class, OR
+- Ranked in the top 20 percent of their graduating class

 ACT and SAT testing